Async Rust, Part Three: IO

 }

-Ok(0) means end-of-file for a read, but otherwise this is similar to write_all above.We're cheating a little bit by assuming that printing doesn't block, but that's not really any different from using println! in an async function, which we've been doing the whole time.
+Ok(0) from a read means end-of-file, but otherwise this is similar to write_all above.We're cheating a little bit by assuming that printing doesn't block, but that's not really any different from using println! in an async function, which we've been doing the whole time.
 Realistically, programs that write enough to stdout to fill their pipe buffer (tar or gzip for example) can't make progress when their output is blocked anyway, and it's common to ignore this.

 async fn client_main() -> io::Result<()> {